Code-Institute-Submissions/ucd-milestone-project/README.md

 I have created a Formula One fan page with some information about the circuits, drivers and teams, because of my love of the sport.

 The Official Formula one website is very detailed and complex and people unfamiliar with the sport may be confused by all the information it contains.
-Because I am a huge fan of the sport and there is much media sources online it was very easy for me to formulate ideas and find assets allowing me to simplify the site as much as possible and make it and easy user experience for any visitors to the page.
+Because I am a huge fan of the sport and there are much media sources online it was very easy for me to formulate ideas and find assets allowing me to simplify the site as much as possible and make it an easy user experience for any visitors to the page.

 ## Target Audience and Functionality